 In a case like that, there were errors in her processing that were not going to work.
 So really, her food was not safe.

 Now, at this point, it had been been a week since she did it, and I always hate to be the bearer of bad news.
 But I recommended that she toss the food.
 Throw it away.
 It's not worth the chance to risk making anybody sick!

-Now, if she had caught the canning mistake within 24 hours, then she could've just gone ahead and taken the food and frozen it or put it in the refrigerator and use it up right away.
+Now, if she had caught the canning mistake within 24 hours, then she could've just gone ahead and taken the food and frozen it or put it in the refrigerator and used it up right away.
 She wouldn't have had to throw it away.
 But since it had been five days, I didn't recommend going back and doing that.

-The only times that you can go ahead and reprocess your food if you've found a mistake that you've made is if you catch your mistake right away, within 24 hours.
+The only time that you can go ahead and reprocess your food if you've found a mistake that you've made is if you catch your mistake right away, within 24 hours.
 If you realize within that time that you're not sure if the jars are processed properly, you can go ahead and reprocess them.

 I want to emphasize that.
 It has to be within 24 hours.
 After that, you need to throw your food away.
 It's just not safe.

 If it's within 24 hours, go ahead and follow the same processing that you would have done if you were canning the fresh food.
 Whatever the regular canning directions are, you would follow that.
 Usually you're going to end up having to reheat your food too.
 To reprocess, you're going to empty all the jars, reheat the food, and then fill all the jars again, because it would be difficult to reheat the food just in the jars.

 Some foods tolerate this reprocessing, but some don't.
 If you've made a mistake with green beans, for example, and notice it right away, you could reprocess them.
 However, your green beans are going to get pretty soft and mushy if you process them again.
 (That's what happens if you overprocess in canning.)
 Quality-wise, they're not going to be very good.